 A visit to Venice offers the opportunity of discovering its fascinating local cuisine which includes a range of amazing desserts.

-Venice is also the home of traditional cookies which are ideal for soaking in some sweet dessert wine.
+Venice is also the home of traditional cookies which are ideal for dunking in some sweet dessert wine.
 Zaeti (also called zaletti) are cookies whose name comes from the local word for yellow as they are made from cornmeal.

 Bussolai (or buranelli) are ring shaped shortbread cookies originally from the island of Burano in the Venetian lagoon.
-Their name comes from the word 'busa' which, in the Venetian dialect, means hole.
+Their name comes from the word "busa" which, in the Venetian dialect, means hole.

 Pandoro (meaning golden bread) is a sweet bread usually prepared for Christmas and New Year.
 It originates from Verona where it took its name from its intensive yellow colour which comes from the large amount of fresh egg yolks.
 Pandoro has an attractive look with its star shape and is dusted with icing sugar.